 FEDERAL STUDENT LOANS: William D. Ford Direct Loan Program (Direct Loans)

-As of the 2016-17 academic year, the average student loan debt for those graduates who borrow is $44,625.
+In the past 5 years, as of the 2017-18 academic year, the average student loan debt for those graduates who borrow is $48,125.
 For more information on tuition and fees, click here.
 Cost of Attendance information is available here for students to help determine their yearly costs, including living expenses, while attending NYGSP.

 - Annual limit of $20,500 unsubsidized (you pay all the interest, although you can have the payments deferred until after graduation).
 Aggregate loan limit is $138,500.00 for graduate students.